 Green Book is a good old-fashioned story about unlikely friends, people from totally different worlds who by the end grow to appreciate, perhaps even love the other.
 If one sees the film, we see that Tony and Dr. Shirley maintain most of their original worldview.
 However, we also see that they have changed once they got to know each other.

-As Green Book was cowritten by one of Tony's sons (Nick Vallelonga, along with Brian Hayes Currie and director Peter Farrelly), you can figure Tony is going to be shown in a relatively positive light.
-His racism comes more from his background as a less educated 'guinea' to use Tony's own words.
+As Green Book was co-written by one of Tony's sons (Nick Vallelonga, along with Brian Hayes Currie and director Peter Farrelly), you can figure Tony is going to be shown in a relatively positive light.
+His racism comes from his background as a less educated self-described 'guinea'.
 It helps, or hurts, that Mortensen seems to play a stereotypical Italian-American who would fit in perfectly at the Jersey Shore.
 His performance, while a bit broad for my taste, did grow on me.

 Ali is his better as the elegant yet troubled Dr. Shirley.
 Some of his problems are external: the racism, the indignities he endures.
 Some, however, are internal: his aloofness from almost everything and everyone.
-Moreover, both his growing alcoholism and homosexuality are barely touched on.
+For better or worse though, both his growing alcoholism and homosexuality are barely touched on.

 Granted, Green Book wasn't about those issues, but they were introduced with little to no follow-through.

-Still, while not perfect Green Book has moments of genuine warmth between this two disparate characters both amusing (such as Tony's compliments to Dr. Shirley about 'the orphans album', referring to Shirley's Orpheus in the Underworld) and endearing (as when Dr. Shirley, after giving Tony a beautiful passage to send his wife, tells him that ending the message with "P.S.
-Kiss the kids for me" is 'perfect').
+Still, while not perfect Green Book has moments of genuine warmth between this two disparate characters both amusing and endearing.
+We go from Tony's uncomprehending compliment to Dr. Shirley about 'the orphans album', referring to Shirley's Orpheus in the Underworld to Dr. Shirley, after giving Tony a beautiful passage to send his wife, telling Tony that ending the message with "P.S.
+Kiss the kids for me" is 'perfect'.